whatsupmailbox/whatsupmailbox.github.io/_posts/2017-01-30-Gentlemans-Box-Subscription-January-2017-Review-Coupon.md

 **Popsugar Subscription Box Coupon**

 I'm actually already subscribed to this box (which I love by the way), so I'll be giving this to a friend who might be interested in trying them out.
 If you're not familiar with Popsugar, it's a great subscription for women that has all sorts of goodies.
-Click here to view my past reviews.
+[Click here](http://whatsupmailbox.com/tags/index.html#Popsugar%20Must%20Have) to view my past reviews.

 <br>

-<i class="icon-exclamation-sign"></i> **My Thoughts:** This month's items were on point and appropriate for January's new beginnings.
-I love that they included...
+<i class="icon-exclamation-sign"></i> **My Thoughts:** This month brought in a theme of blue and khaki colors.
+I liked that they featured quality brands that were in previous boxes again, but with different items this time.
+The variety of items did feel a bit simple this month, but I still find the value to be there (more than triple the cost!) so nothing bad at all and definitely still worth the cost.
+I guess I'm so used to discovering new and fascinating items from their past boxes that I'm spoiled now, haha!
+Looking forward to next month's curation and hope something new and cool will be there!

 Not a subscriber?
 You can [join here](http://mbsy.co/d7GnS) to start receiving their monthly gentleman accessories.
 And don't forget to use coupon code **SAVE5** for $5 off your first box!